Elections in Hungary

 "Pragmatic cooperation" with Russia

-Another of the key elements in Hungary's international policy is its relationship with Russia, after many years with a government close to the Kremlin.
-Magyar has stated that he will opt for a "pragmatic cooperation" with Moscow, arguing the proximity of the two countries and Hungary's dependence on Russian hydrocarbons.
+Another key element in Hungary's international policy is its relationship with Russia, after many years with a government close to the Kremlin.
+Magyar has stated that he will opt for "pragmatic cooperation" with Moscow, arguing the proximity of the two countries and Hungary's dependence on Russian hydrocarbons.
 "We cannot change geography.
-We are exposed to Russia for energy, but we will review all existing contracts, renegotiate them and, if necessary, cancel them," he said.
+We are exposed to Russia for energy, but we will review all existing contracts, renegotiate them, and, if necessary, cancel them," he said.

 Cargando